sw-yx/fsa-data-structures-checkpoint/README.md

 ## Fork the Repo

-Navigate to [this repo](https://github.com/FullstackAcademy/mini-assessment-data) and **fork it** to your own Github account.
+**Fork this repo** to your own Github account.
 Then `git clone` your forked repo to your local machine.

 ## Running the Specs